WILD WEST WHISKEY AND WYATT EARP!

 ABOUT THE NIGHT:

-Join us at the Mineral Springs in Alton, Illinois for another great event!
+Join us at the American Oddities Museum in Alton, Illinois for another special event!

-- Events held at the Mineral Springs Hotel Located at 301 East Broadway in Alton, Illinois
+- Events held at the American Oddities Museum Located at 301 Piasa Street in Alton, Illinois

 - American Hauntings Bookstore located in the Museum so books will be available for purchase and can be autographed by Troy Taylor